dong-ping-zhang/quantumalgorithms.org/quantumML/2019-02-12-How-To-QRAM.md

 We need to measure the time and the space needed to *build* and *store* this data structure.
 The *time* needed to build a binary tree for a vector of length $d$ is $O(d \log^2 nd)$ because for each of the $d$ component of the vector, there are $\lceil log d \rceil$ updates to the data structure (given by the creation of a new leave and the updates on the internal nodes of the tree), and each update requires $O(\log nd)$ operations to retrieve the address of the node to update (you can imagine you are using dictionary, which still needs to be able to read all of the $\log nd$ bits to address $nd$ values.).

-For what concern the *space*, given that we have to store $n$ vectors, the space used to store the matrix $X$ is therefore $O(nd\\: log^2 nd)$: there are $n$ vectors and each vector will create $O(d \log(d))$ nodes, and each node use $O(\log nd)$ bits.
+On *space* complexity, given that we have to store $n$ vectors, the space used to store the matrix $X$ is therefore $O(nd\\: log^2 nd)$: there are $n$ vectors and each vector creates $O(d \log(d))$ nodes, and each node uses $O(\log nd)$ bits.

 The time needed to store the whole matrix is $O(nd\\: log^2(nd))$.

-Note also that in these calculations I factor out all the observation on the bits of precision used to store each value $x_{ij}$.
-This somehow is related to the precision we want to achieve, and the precision allowed by the technology, i.e. how precisely we can control quantum gates?
+Note also that in these calculations we factor out all the observation on the bits of precision used to store each value $x_{ij}$.
+This somehow is related to the precision we want to achieve, and the precision allowed by the technology, i.e. how precisely can we control quantum gates?

-You can observe yourself that the process of summing the amplitudes in a tree recalls vaguely the idea of Grover we mentioned before.
+You might observe that the process of summing the amplitudes in a tree is similarly to the idea of Grover we mentioned before.
 Indeed we are just storing all the partial amplitudes in a tree.

-Now we are going to show how to use quantum access of this data structure to load our data.
+Now we are going to show how to use quantum access of this data structure to load the data.
 Observe that for a tree $B_i$, at depth $t$ the data stored in a node
 $k \in \\{0,1\\}^t$ is stored:

 $$B_{i,k} := \sum_{j \in [n], j_{1:t}=k} x^2_{ij}$$

 In this formula with $j_{1:t}=k$ we denote the first $t$ bits in the binary expansion of $j \in \left[ d \right]$.
 This value represent the probability of observing outcome $k$ by reading only the first $t$  qubits of $\ket{x(i)}$ in the standard basis.
-This observation will be used to perform a series of controlled rotations on the data registe (i.e. the set of qubits storing the vector $x(i)$.
+This observation will be used to perform a series of controlled rotations on the data register (i.e. the set of qubits storing the vector $x(i)$).
 Let's see how.

 Now we will show how to use quantum access to the various layer of the trees to build a state $\ket{x(i)}$, using only polylog($nd$) operations.
-This means that we are allowd to query the layers of each of the trees in superposition.
+This means that we are allowed to query the layers of each of the trees in superposition.
 Given an initially empty register $\ket{0}$ of $\lceil log d \rceil$ qubits, we perform a series of rotation such that the amplitudes of the state of the register match the probability stored in the KP-trees.
 Specifically, we apply the following map:

 $$\ket{i}\ket{k}\ket{0} \to \ket{i}\ket{k}\frac{1}{\sqrt{B_{i,k}}} \Big(\sqrt{B_{i,k0}}\ket{0} + \sqrt{B_{i,k1}}\ket{1}  \Big)$$